The Paranormal Database

 Date / Time: Sixteenth century

 Further Comments: Mother Ivey (or Ivy), a local wise woman, cursed this land after pilchards that could have been used to feed starving villagers were used to fertilise the field.
 She reportedly said if the soil were broken, death would soon follow.
-Whoever digs up any of the field is reputed to suffer soon afterwards.
 The story was carried by the popular UK press once it emerged that Conservative leader David Cameron had booked a holiday on the 'cursed' land.

 Little John's Femur